-Adapted Sports & Fitness Dances Friendly Track Out Partnerships Programs for Individuals who are Deaf or Hard of Hearing Programs for Individuals with Visual Impairments Quest Adult Day Program Social Clubs Summer Camps Swim Lessons
+Adapted Sports & Fitness Dances Friendly Track Out Partnerships Individuals who are Deaf or Hard of Hearing Individuals with Visual Impairments Quest Adult Day Program Social Clubs Summer Camps Swim Lessons

-Specialized Recreation Services offers many programs to meet the recreational needs of individuals with developmental and/or physical disabilities of all ages.
+Specialized Recreation Services offers many programs to meet the recreational needs of individuals of all ages with developmental and/or physical disabilities.

-By providing lower staff-to-participant ratios and experienced staff, Specialized Recreation Services continues to provide the opportunity for individuals to improve their leisure skills and gain new experiences.
-Through fitness and sports programs, Specialized Recreation Services offers the opportunity for participants to develop and maintain skills that will encourage and promote a healthy lifestyle.
-Participants can learn a new skill by participating in cooking, arts and crafts, fishing, and scrapbooking programs.
+By providing lower staff-to-participant ratios and experienced staff, Specialized Recreation Services continues to provide opportunities for individuals to improve their leisure skills and gain new experiences.
+Through fitness and sports programs, Specialized Recreation Services offers opportunities for participants to develop and maintain skills that will encourage and promote a healthy lifestyle.
+Participants can learn new skills by participating in cooking, arts and crafts, fishing, and scrapbooking programs.

-All participants who register for a Specialized Recreation Program must have a current Participant Information Request Form on file, to assist staff in better meeting individual needs.
-These forms are valid for 1 calendar year.
+All participants who register for a Specialized Recreation Program must have a current Participant Information Request Form on file in order to assist staff in better meeting individual needs.
+These forms are valid for one calendar year.